Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 25–30 km, about 45 minutes by road.

-Why I go: For the wide curtain of water dropping into a deep gorge and the open green meadows around it that feel perfect for lazy picnics.
+Why to go: For the wide curtain of water dropping into a deep gorge and the open green meadows around it that feel perfect for lazy picnics.

 Top things to do:

-• Watch the broad waterfall plunge down, especially dramatic in monsoon.
+• Watch the broad waterfall plunge down, especially dramatic in the monsoon.

 • Click photos of the endless greenery and misty cliffs (it’s one of my favorite Instagram spots near Indore).